-John Luczak Principal
+John Luczak Partner

 John M. Luczak is a leading expert on teacher evaluation reform and educator effectiveness.
 He has worked closely with Illinois and Connecticut reform, union, and management groups to build their new evaluation systems, and is working with several Race to the Top winning states to successfully implement and improve the effectiveness of their evaluation pilot, training and teacher support programs.
 John has also worked closely with several teacher voice and state-level advocacy organizations.

 Prior to joining Education First, he worked as the Education Program Manager at the Chicago-based Joyce Foundation, which works to close achievement gaps through policy-oriented approaches to improving teacher quality, expanding access to high-quality early childhood education, and supporting charter schools and technological advances.
 John worked at the Joyce Foundation since 2004, with a brief leave of absence to work in the Illinois Governor’s office on the state’s Race to the Top application.
 He helped develop the state’s performance evaluation reform act and alternative certification legislation that were passed in January 2010, and currently serves on the Governor’s P-20 Council and the state’s Performance Evaluation Advisory Council.
 He was also selected as a 2012 Aspen Institute-NewSchools Entrepreneurial Leaders for Public Education Fellow.